Ram Sampath: Non-film music

+Sampath's first album as a composer was Love-Ology in 1997, sang by singer Shaan, who was his first solo album.
 Over the years, he has composed advertising jingles for brands like Airtel, Docomo, Thums Up, Pepsi and the Times of India, for which he composed the theme song for the "I Lead India" campaign in 2013.

 In 2008, he collaborated with the Australian rock band INXS to record Indian version of their songs, God's Top Ten, Devil's Party, and Afterglow.
 Also in 2008, the Bombay High Court ruled that two songs from the film, Krazzy 4, including the title track "Krazzy4" and "Break-free" plagiarised the "hook-phrase" from an advertisement previously composed by Sampath for Sony Ericsson.
 The court ordered a stay on film's release with the two songs.
 Subsequently, the case was settled out-of-court after producers paid Sampath ₹20 million, and film was released along with the songs.
 However the judgment was seen by "landmark decision" by legal commentators, as it set a new precedent in the Indian film industry, often plagued with plagiarism.
 In 2012, he composed the highly popular title track "Tera Rang Aisa" of the debut talkshow Satyamev Jayate hosted by Aamir Khan, it had lyrics by Prasoon Joshi.

 He was also part of the 2013 season of the popular television music series Coke Studio.